vitorenesduarte/bufferJ/README.md

 # bufferJ
-BufferJ is a Java Wrapper for the Buffer API
+BufferJ is a Java Wrapper for the [Buffer API](https://buffer.com/developers/api).

 ```java
 enum Service {